opferman/SixtyFourBits/README.md

 All code will need to go into the **AMD64** directory as this is an **X86-64 assembly project there should not be any C or other langauges used**.
 The **SOURCES** file will need modified to change the target name.
 The makefile is copied but you do not modify the make file.
 To build the project you use **bcz** command.
 You will also need to update the **DIRS** file in order to have your applications and libraries built using BCZ from the root directories.

 ## Demoscene functions and Master Context
 There are three functions to implement which the engine will use to call you back.
 - **Init** - This function you will initialize your demo, allocate your structures and setup the demo.
 Return TRUE for success and FALSE for failure.
 - **Demo** - This function you will be able to draw one frame for the demo.
 ALl of your graphics algorithms will be done here.
 Return TRUE to mean you will continue to draw frames.
 Return FALSE when you are complete drawing frames and the demo ends or migrates to the next demo scene in the list.
 - **Free** - This function you will use to clean up.

+## Game functions and Master Context
+There are three functions to implement which the engine will use to call you back for a game.
+- **Init** - This is your initialization function.
+It should call the GameEngine_Init function.
+- **Demo** - This function should do nothing but return FALSE.
+A correctly initailized game engine will override this function.
+- **Free** - This function you will use to clean up.

 All of these functions are passed a single parameter which is the **MASTER_DEMO_STRUCT** as defined in **MASTER.INC** This includes the video buffer for "Demo" along with the size of the screen and some other information.